tier4/tier4_perception_dataset/docs/t4_format_3d_detailed.md

 #### Description

 > Ego vehicle poses at a particular timestamp.
 Given with respect to the global coordinate system of the log's map.
-The ego_pose is the output of a lidar map-based localization algorithm described in [our paper](https://arxiv.org/abs/1903.11027).
+The ego_pose is the output of a lidar map-based localization algorithm described in [the paper](https://arxiv.org/abs/1903.11027).

 #### Items